-Since its formation, QSC AG ("QSC") has been committed to good corporate governance and has viewed transparency and value-driven management as essential.
-Consequently, the company implements nearly all recommendations set forth in the German Corporate Governance Code ("Deutscher Corporate Governance Kodex") and adheres to them in its daily work.
-Since the submittal of its last Declaration of Compliance, the company has complied and continues to comply with the recommendations of the Government Commission "German Corporate Governance Code" in its version dated May 26, 2010, respectively as of its validity in its version dated May 15, 2012, with the following exceptions:
+Since its formation, QSC AG (“QSC”) has been committed to good corporate governance and has viewed transparency and value-driven management as essential.
+Consequently, the company implements nearly all recommendations set forth in the German Corporate Governance Code (“Deutscher Corporate Governance Kodex”) and adheres to them in its daily work.
+Since the submittal of its last Declaration of Compliance, the company has complied and continues to comply with the recommendations of the Government Commission “German Corporate Governance Code“ in the version dated May 15, 2012, as of its validity from May 13, 2013, with the following exceptions:

-QSC accepts the recommendation of the German Corporate Governance Code insofar as the D&O insurance policy will include a deductible for Supervisory Board members of 10 percent of the respective damages per damage event as of July 1, 2010.
-However, and contrary to the recommendation, the deductible will be limited to 100 percent of the fixed annual remuneration of the Supervisory Board members, as QSC deems inappropriate a deductible which exceeds the annual remuneration.
+QSC complies with the recommendation of the German Corporate Governance Code insofar as the D&O insurance policy has, since July 1, 2010, included a deductible for Supervisory Board members of 10 percent of the respective damages per damage event.
+However, and contrary to the recommendation, the liability per year is capped at 100 percent of the fixed annual remuneration of the Supervisory Board members, since QSC does not deem it appropriate for the deductible to exceed their annual remuneration.

 The contracts of the Management Board members do not contain a cap on severance payments in case of premature termination